TNOhealth/Playbook-Data-Sharing/_sources/legislation/medical-device-regulation.md

 <br>
 III - Medical devices that come into direct contact with the heart, the central circulatory system or the central nervous system
 <br>
 For class I medical devices (non-sterile and/or non-measuring) no certificiation is needed.
 For higher risk class Medical Devices like software and health apps, the product needs to be certified.
 For this medical evaluation or clinical investigation has to be conducted.
-A [simplified guideline for MDR](https://www.fme.nl/system/files/publicaties/2021-09/MDR%20Guide.pdf) can be found in this document.
+The Dutch goverment published a [simplified guideline for MDR](https://www.fme.nl/system/files/publicaties/2021-09/MDR%20Guide.pdf).
 In the document also information is provided about CE marking that is obliged for every medical device or medical software on the European market.
 Inspection of medical devices and medical software with a classification above I must be inspected by a Notified Body.
 This authority can approve medical devices for CE certificates.
 <br>
 <br>
 [more on MDR for businesses](https://business.gov.nl/regulation/medical-devices/)